Use the generated snippet in Settings > API Keys or the Deploy tab for the exact production base URL. New snippets default to

 - OpenAI model names (

 gpt-4o,gpt-4.1-mini) don’t alias to RunInfra models.
-Pass the model id your deployment serves. - Model-specific sampling parameters (
+Pass the model id your deployment serves. /v1/responsesis a chat-completions compatibility adapter.
+It does not implement state, include, reasoning, hosted tools, conversation-item, or background-job semantics.- Model-specific sampling parameters (

 logit_bias,logprobs,seeddeterminism) depend on the serving backend behind your deployment.